gnuplot/gnuplot/win/README-Windows.txt

 * Extract this package (or parts thereof) in a directory of your choice, e.g.
   C:\Program Files\gnuplot etc.

-* Create shortcut icons to wgnuplot on your desktop and (on Windows XP and Vista) within the Quick-Lauch area.
+* Create shortcut icons to wgnuplot on your desktop.
 Additionally, a menu is added to the startup menu with links to the programs, help and documentation, gnuplot's internet site and the demo scripts.

-* The extensions *.gp, *.gpl, *.plt will be associated to be opened with wgnuplot.
-To change file associations in Windows 7 or later, go to "Control Panel", "Control Panel Home", "Default Programs", "Set Associations".
-Select a file type in the list and click "Change Program".
+* The extensions *.gp *.gpl *.plt will be associated with application wgnuplot.

 * The path to the gnuplot binaries is added to the PATH environment variable.
   That way you can start gnuplot by typing `gnuplot' or `wgnuplot' on a command